 Since it’s operated manually, and hence has no settings for grinds, you do need to be familiar with what different grinds look like.
 Know your appropriate grind size for your brewing method and you’ll know when to stop grinding the coffee.

-Blade grinders are inexpensive, ranging anywhere from $12.00 to $30.00 in price.
+A blade coffee grinder is inexpensive, ranging anywhere from $12.00 to $30.00 in price.
 This certainly is attractive when you compare them to decent burr grinders, which can range anywhere from $100 to $300 for home use.
-[Note: I’m excluding espresso quality burr grinders here.]
+[Note: I’m excluding espresso-quality burr grinders here.]

 2) Small Footprint